rrialq/jsr223-profile-activator-extension/README.md

 The ```value``` tag of the property profile activator is the script to execute.
 Last sentence in script will return a boolean value, ```true``` to activate the profile, ```false``` otherwise.

 ## Which properties are visible
-The following set of properties are visible (are project properties and user properties are experimental):
+The following set of properties are visible (project properties and user properties are experimental):
 * System properties.
 * Project properties
 * User properties.